 - American Farmland Trust’s Farmer Relief Fund continues to raise money that will support small and mid-size farms with direct sales that include farmers markets and sales to schools, restaurants and other institutions.
 More details here

-With kids out of school, there are resources offering free meals to keep kids from going hungry.
+With kids out of school, there are resources offering free meals to keep kids from going hungry this summer.
 Learn more here:

 This Resources for Seniors document includes special senior grocery store hours and food assistance.